gautham-sai05/-wired-gauthamsai-ECEB/banditlevel3-4.md

 ##Objective: Find the password for next level from a hidden file in inhere directory

-##Steps taken: 1.Connecting to sever
+##Steps taken: 1.Connecting to server

 Used the SSH command to login to the server with the provided password